Longwater1234/WedemyServer/README.md

 ## Database Setup

 Using any MySQL client, CREATE new database called `wedemy` (any name is OK), with charset `utf8mb4`.
-Then follow carefully instructions in [HELP.md](HELP.md#database-setup-info), for both MySQL and Redis.
-We recommend NOT to use `root` account in prod for Db; create new user account with fewer privileges.
+Then, follow carefully instructions in [HELP.md](HELP.md#database-setup-info), for both MySQL and Redis.
+We recommend NOT to use `root` account in production for Db.
+Create new MySQL user account with fewer privileges.

 ## Quick Start 🚀